 Unfortunately in 2012 Lloyd A. Bailey passed away, however his son Steve Bailey having grown up in the industry continues his legacy.
 Developing the largest branch and active participation in the Association of Diesel Specialists has helped prepare him for the future.
 Steve served on many ADS committees and in 1990 became the Association's first second generation president.
 One of Steve's many contributions is the ADS nationwide warranty program.
 Through this system, customers of all member companies can enjoy accredited, dependable service support at over 400 member facilities throughout North America.
 For his leadership, Steve was also awarded the Henry B. Sirotek Memorial Plaque.

 In 1994 Steve Bailey moved from Columbus, Ohio and returned home to become President and Chief Operating Officer of Diesel Injection Service Company, Inc., the leader of The Diesel USA Group.

-Looking toward the future, Steve named Jay K. Miller President of the group and continues to focus on the future of the companies as a whole.
+Looking toward the future, in 2014 Steve named Jay K. Miller President of the group who.